krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 }
 ```

-Whenever `countValueInCells` returns 1, we'll need to get the index of the cell where the value appears.
+Whenever `countValueInCellIndices` returns 1, we'll need to get the index of the cell where the value appears.
 Here's one more helper:

 ```js
 const findCellIndexWithValue = (state, cellIndices, valueToFind) => {